sibi361/TOP_library/README.md

 ## Features

--   [ ] Add books along with the author name, page count and read status
+-   [x] Add books along with the author name, page count and read status
 -   [ ] Persistent data storage in browser's `localStorage`
 -   [ ] Mobile friendly UI
--   [ ] Ability to remove as well as favourite books
+-   [x] Ability to remove and favourite books
--   [ ] Share book info by copying to clipboard
+-   [ ] Add Undo On Delete